joomlaboat/Ivan-Komlev-CV/README.md

 - Developed and actively support popular Joomla! extensions: "Youtube Gallery" and "Custom Tables".
   - These extensions have gained significant user traction within the Joomla! community.
   - Continuously provide support and enhancements as part of daily hobby activities.
-- Currently seeking H1B sponsorship to work in the United States.
 - Fluent in English, Spanish, and Russian.
 - Strong problem-solving and analytical skills.
 - Excellent communication and teamwork skills.